strgeorgiou/FEBio-Meniscus-Surrogate/README.md

 The purpose of the deep learning component of this work is therefore to investigate whether a neural network can learn the relationship between the prescribed loading and kinematic conditions and the resulting meniscal mechanical response.

-The trained U-Net acts as a **surrogate model of the finite element simulations**.
+The trained U-Net acts as a surrogate model of the finite element simulations.
 It does not replace the underlying physical finite element model; instead, it learns from FEBio-generated solutions and provides a significantly faster approximation for previously unseen conditions within the range represented by the training data.

 ---